mpolaczyk/compute_playground/README.md

 The idea behind this repository is to gather:
 - Performance focused code snippets

+Projects:
+- areaBenchmark - inspired by [Clean" Code, Horrible Performance].
+Shows how Naive OOP solution differs in performance from vectorized or multithreaded processing.

 ### Dependencies

 - Concurrent code uses Concurrency Visualizer